diversen/gpt-translator/output/hamlet_part_translated.md

 **BERNARDO**

-> I have seen nothing.
+> I haven't seen anything.

 **MARCELLUS**

+Objective: Translate a selected passage from Shakespeare's 'Hamlet' into modern English.

-> Horatio says it is just our imagination,
+> Horatio says it's just our imagination,
-> And he will not believe in this feared sight
+> And he won't let himself believe
-> That we have seen twice:
+> In this terrifying sight we've seen twice.
-> Therefore I have asked him
+> That's why I've asked him to come with us
-> To stay with us and watch the minutes of this night;
+> To watch the events of this night,
-> So that if this apparition comes again,
+> So that if this ghost appears again,
-> He can confirm what we see and speak to it.
+> He can confirm what we see and talk to it.

 **HORATIO**

-> Come on, come on, it won't show itself.
+> Pff, pff, it won't appear.

 **BERNARDO**

 > Sit down for a moment;
-> And let us once again tell you the story,
+> And let us once again tell you our story,
-> That you are so closed off to hearing
+> Which you are so skeptical about,
-> What we saw two nights ago.
+> What we saw on two nights.

 **HORATIO**

 > Well, let's sit down,
-> And let us hear Bernardo speak about this.
+> And let us hear Bernardo talk about this.

 **BERNARDO**

 > Last night,
 > When that same star in the west
-> Had completed its journey to light up that part of the sky
+> Had finished its course to light up that part of the sky
 > Where it now burns, Marcellus and I,
-> The bell then striking one,--
+> When the clock struck one,--
 >
 > _Enter Ghost_

 **MARCELLUS**

 > Quiet, stop talking; look, it's coming again!

 **BERNARDO**

-> In the same shape, like the dead king.
+> In the same form, like the dead king.

 **MARCELLUS**

-> You are a scholar; speak to it, Horatio.
+> You're a scholar; speak to it, Horatio.

 **BERNARDO**

 > Doesn't it look like the king?
 Look at it, Horatio.

 **HORATIO**

-> Most likely: it fills me with fear and wonder.
+> Most likely: it terrifies me with fear and wonder.

 **BERNARDO**

 > It wants to be spoken to.

 **MARCELLUS**

-> Ask it a question, Horatio.
+> Question it, Horatio.

 **HORATIO**

 > Who are you that appears at this time of night,
-> Along with that noble and warrior-like figure
+> In the appearance of the majestic form
-> In which the greatness of buried Denmark
+> In which the late king of Denmark used to march?
-> Used to march?
-I swear by heaven, speak!
+> By heaven, I command you, speak!

 **MARCELLUS**

 > It is offended.

 **BERNARDO**

 > Look, it's walking away!

 **HORATIO**

 > Wait!
 Speak, speak!
 I command you, speak!
 >
 > _Exit Ghost_

 **MARCELLUS**

-> It's gone, and won't respond.
+> It's gone, and it won't answer.

 **BERNARDO**

-> What's the matter, Horatio!
-You're trembling and pale:
+> HORATIO:
+> Hey Horatio, you're shaking and looking pale.
-> Isn't this something more than fantasy?
+> Isn't this something more than just imagination?
-> What do you think of it?
+> What do you think about it?

-**HORATIO**
+**HORATIO**:

-> Before God, I couldn't believe this
+> I swear to God, I wouldn't believe this
-> Without the clear and true evidence
-> Of my own eyes.
+> Without seeing it with my own eyes.

-**MARCELLUS**
+**MARCELLUS**:

-> Isn't it like the king?
+> Doesn't he look like the king?

-**HORATIO**
+**HORATIO**:

-> Just as you are to yourself:
+> Just like you look like yourself.
-> That was the exact armor he wore
+> He's wearing the same armor
-> When he fought against ambitious Norway;
+> That he wore when he fought against Norway;
-> He frowned like that once, when, in an angry dispute,
+> He frowned like this once before,
-> He struck the sledded Polacks on the ice.
+> When he struck the Polish soldiers on the ice.
 > It's strange.

+**MARCELLUS**:
+> This has happened twice before, at this same hour,
+> He's walked by our guard with a military stride.

+**HORATIO**:
+> I don't know what he's thinking specifically,
+> But overall, in my opinion,
+> This is a sign of some strange disruption in our state.

+**MARCELLUS**:
+> Come on, sit down and tell me, you who knows,
+> Why this strict and vigilant watch
+> Works tirelessly every night for the sake of the kingdom,
+> And why there are daily inspections of weapons,
+> And a constant flow of foreign supplies for war.
+> Why there are so many shipbuilders,
+> Who don't even take Sundays off from their hard work.
+> What's going on, that this sweaty haste
+> Makes the night work as hard as the day?
+> Who can tell me?